Arviat: Internet

 The community has been served by the Qiniq network since 2005.
 Qiniq is a fixed wireless service to homes and businesses, connecting to the outside world via a satellite backbone.
 The Qiniq network is designed and operated by SSI Micro.
 In 2017, the network was upgraded to 4G LTE technology, and 2G-GSM for mobile voice.

 Climate

-According to the Köppen climate classification Arviat has a subarctic climate (Köppen Dfc).
+According to the Köppen climate classification, Arviat has a subarctic climate (Köppen Dfc).
 However, using Nordenskjöld's alternate formula for distinguishing Arctic from subarctic climates, it has a polar climate (Köppen ET); as expected from this, it is north of the Arctic tree line.
 Spring is slow to warm up, with June being cooler than September and May cooler than October.
 With a yearly mean of -9.3 C it is the third-warmest in Nunavut and the maximum of 33.9 C recorded on 22 July 1973 is second only to that of Kugluktuk.
 Arviat has a yearly rainfall of 174.4 mm, the fourth-wettest in Nunavut, but only 112.4 cm of snow, the third-least.
+Temperatures above freezing have never been recorded between 18 November and 17 March, inclusive; conversely, accumulating snow has never been recorded in July or August.